 Planning to visit soon?
 We’ve pounded the streets, hit up the best places and discovered a whole load of fun for you to enjoy during your stay.
 Let’s get started…

 When it comes to food, you’ll be hard pushed to find a more diverse place to eat.
 The city’s Golden Mile is heaving with a fantastic range of curry houses, Indian cafes and dessert shops – veggie food is big here and you can eat a small feast here for a few quid.

 The Pantry is a super stylish cafe in Loseby Lane.
 Head here for a light lunch and you can choose from a falafel superfood salad to a tandoori wrap washed down with a turmeric smoothie – trust me it’s delicious!

-Visit the LCB Depot for Last Friday on the last Friday of every month for an amazing variety of street food from burgers to Greek food, waffles to churros – but be prepared to queue for the food or come early to bag the best dishes before they run out!
+which Visit the LCB Depot for Last Friday on the last Friday of every month for an amazing variety of street food from burgers to Greek food, waffles to churros – but be prepared to queue for the food or come early to bag the best dishes before they run out!

 On the plush and slightly pricey side, rooms at Winstanley House are elegant, spacious and inviting but definitely worth splashing out on if you’re in the city for a special event.

 St Martin’s Lodge is located in a gorgeous Grade ll Listed Georgian building which has been fully renovated.
 Many original features have been retained including the hallway with its chandelier and elegant staircase and the boutique hotel is slap bang in the middle of the city just opposite the historic Cathedral.